 More tips from Wight on what to avoid:

 - Certain fish.
 “Fish is good if you’re pregnant,” says Wight, “but you don't want to eat the ones that accumulate the toxins.”
 She cautions that women should not eat large, predatory fish high on the food chain, like mackerel, swordfish, tilefish from the Gulf of Mexico, and shark.
-Most commonly consumed seafood, the Environmental Protection Agency and Food and Drug Administration (FDA) both point out, is low in mercury: shrimp, salmon, catfish, tilapia, and cod.
+Most common seafood — shrimp, salmon, catfish, tilapia, and cod — is low in mercury, the Environmental Protection Agency and Food and Drug Administration (FDA) point out.

 - Dietary supplements.
-“Mothers will often ask me, can I take this particular herb or this particular concoction to increase my milk supply?”
+“Mothers will often ask me, ‘can I take this particular herb or this particular concoction to increase my milk supply?’”
 Wight says.
-But the problem, she says, is that supplements aren’t currently tested by the FDA, and if they come from overseas or other even more unregulated environments, they may even contain dangerous metals, steroids, or antibiotics.
+But the problem, she says, is that the FDA doesn’t test supplements.
+In addition, if they come from overseas or other even more unregulated environments, they may contain dangerous metals, steroids, or antibiotics.
 Be safe and check your brands with an independent consumer testing group (ConsumerLab, for example).

-- Pesticides in the yard, and harsh cleaning agents in the house.
+- Pesticides in your yard and harsh cleaning agents in your house.
 Use the gentlest, most natural home cleaning products you can.
 Also check the Environmental Working Group’s “dirty dozen,” a list of fruits and vegetables that are better to buy organic to avoid pesticide in food.

 - Lead.
-When was your home or apartment built?
-If before about 1980, it’s likely lead-based paint was used at some point in its history.
-Check with your building manager, and test your home and water.
+If your home or apartment was built before about 1980, it’s likely that lead-based paint was used at some point in its history.
+Check with your building manager and test your home and water.

 - Nonstick pans.
-Pans made with Teflon and other nonstick coatings give off a chemical, perfluorooctanoic acid, or PFOA, that has been detected in women’s bodies.
-If any of your pans are chipping, definitely throw them out.
-Opt for stainless steel or cast iron pans instead — which will also last longer.
+Pans made with Teflon and other nonstick coatings emit a chemical, perfluorooctanoic acid, or PFOA, that has been detected in women’s bodies.
+If any of your pans are chipping, throw them out.
+Use stainless steel or cast-iron pans instead — both of which also last longer.

-- Bisphenol A, or BPA.
-While BPA is now banned in baby products, its replacements may not be any safer.
-To be safe, switch to tempered glass or stainless steel, and never microwave food in plastic containers.
+- Bisphenol A (BPA).
+While BPA is banned in baby products, its replacements may not be any safer.
+You can switch to tempered glass or stainless steel, and never microwave food in plastic containers.

 “But it’s not a reason not to get pregnant, and it’s not a reason not to breastfeed,” Wight says.
 “The benefits of breastfeeding greatly outweigh the normal exposure to toxins in our environment.
 So breastfeeding is much more important.”